 Technical Outlook for Bandhan Bank Shares

-From a technical perspective, the 12% decline has pushed Bandhan Bank shares into a critical zone.
+From a technical view, the stock has broken key support levels, indicating strong bearish momentum in the short term.
 The stock has broken through several short-term support levels, and the high volume recorded during the crash indicates strong conviction among sellers.
 Analysts are now looking at historical support levels to see where the stock might find a floor.
 The 'lower circuit' hit today serves as a psychological and technical barrier that may take several trading sessions to overcome.

 Volume analysis suggests that the sell-off was not merely a retail phenomenon but involved significant institutional offloading.
 For investors looking for a recovery, the key will be the volume of buying at lower levels.
 Expert opinions remain divided; some view this as a potential 'buy on dip' opportunity if the fundamentals of the bank remain intact post-stake sale, while others warn that the uncertainty surrounding the promoter's final decision could lead to further underperformance in the coming weeks.